Global Existence and Long Time Behavior in Einstein-Belinski-Zakharov Soliton Spacetimes: Proof of Global Existence -- Theorem

 \subsection{Preliminaries}

-We start out this section present to some basic definitions, and certain important results that will be useful for describe our result.
-For full details on the notation and considered norms, see \cite{Luli2018, Alinhacbook} and our previous work \cite{JT}.
+We start out this section present to some basic definitions, and certain important results that will be useful to describe our result. { We shall use the notation from \cite{Luli2018} and our previous work \cite{JT}}.
 We will use two coordinate systems: the standard Cartesian coordinates $(t,x)$ and the null coordinates $(u, \underline{u})$:

 and consider the two null vector fields defined globally as

 In the same way as in \cite{Alinhacbook,Luli2018, JT} we consider the weight function $\varphi$ defined as

 Recall that from initial conditions \eqref{Ciniciales} we have $\alpha_0:= 1+ \tilde \alpha_0$ and also have the following facts, which are easy to check: \begin{itemize} \item[(i)] Since $\tilde\alpha_0\in C_c^{\infty}(\mathbb{R})$ and $\alpha_1 \in \mathcal{S}(\mathbb{R})$, with $\alpha_1>0$, one has for some fixed constant $K_1,K_2>0$ such that,